gauravkukade/fin-blog/_posts/2024-02-01-investments-for-beginners.md

 Investors, who are interested in the real estate sector can invest in REITs.
 REITs are the companies that own and manage income-generating real estate.

 By investing in REITs you do not have to manage physical properties.
-The investment amount will be less than purchasing a real piece of land or property.
+The investment amount will be less than purchasing real land or property.

 ### 6. Educational Investments:
 To invest in other asset classes you should have some extra money in your pocket.